Site icon Balance Beam Situation

 About

-Valued at D, the front 2/1 doesn’t get a ton of attention when it comes to routine composition since, for most gymnasts, it’s a much more painful ask than the equally valued double tuck and double pike.
-It is, however, still favored by gymnasts who (though physical necessity or preference) opt for front-tumbling heavy routines, as well as by those attempting to hoard major connection bonus through a complex combination-twisting pass.
-Or several.
+Valued at D (0.4), the front 2/1 doesn’t get a ton of attention when it comes to elite routine composition because, for most gymnasts, it’s a much more troubling ask than the equally valued double tuck and double pike.
+It is, however, still used by some who (though physical necessity or preference) opt for front-tumbling heavy routines, as well as by those attempting to hoard major connection bonus through a complex combination-twisting pass.

 Exit mobile version